tonyvu2014/dropwizard-profile/README.md

-This is a a sample project which use Dropwizard to create REST APIs.
+This is a a sample project which uses Dropwizard to create several REST APIs.

 Instructions to run the profile application: